 ‘Just categorised freedom struggle, did not mention Gandhi’: Anantkumar Hegde

-Bengaluru, Feb 04: BJP MP Anant kumar Hegde on Tuesday cried foul over the controversy surrounding his comments on Mahatma Gandhi and said he was only trying to "categorise freedom struggle".
+Bengaluru, Feb 04: BJP MP Anant Kumar Hegde on Tuesday cried foul over the controversy surrounding his comments on Mahatma Gandhi and said he was only trying to "categorise freedom struggle".

 Clarifying his statement, the MP told ANI, "I own my statement made on 1 Feb, 2020.
 I never made any reference to any political party or Mahatma Gandhi or anybody else, I was just trying to categorise freedom struggle.